 The Australian Physical Literacy Framework activates this commitment through the establishment of a common language to support all Australians develop their physical literacy, at every stage of life.

-This is because physical literacy gives you:
+Physical literacy gives you:

-- the physical skills and fitness
+- physical skills and fitness

 - the attitudes and emotions that motivate you to be active

 - the knowledge and understanding of how, why and when you move

 - the social skills to be active with others.